Skip to Main Content Scroll to top of the page

 Level 1 Tenderfoot: Learn the Basics (Ages 9-13)

 Beginning riders will learn how to handle a horse on the ground and in the saddle.
-This includes learning how to lead and tie a horse correctly, as well as hoof picking, grooming, and saddling a horse.
+This includes learning how to lead a horse correctly, as well as hoof picking, grooming, and tacking up a horse.
 They will also learn basic riding position and how to control and steer a horse at a walk.
-This program will run for three days per week.
+This program will run for three-four days per week.

-Cowpokes continue the training received in Tenderfoot, but this level adds the additional challenge of learning to control a horse at a trot.
+Cowpokes continue the training received in Tenderfoot, but this level adds the additional challenge of learning to control a horse at a jog (trot).
 This gait is faster and bouncier than the walk.
-To advance to the next level, riders are expected to maintain their riding position and control the horse at this faster gait.
-This program will run for four days per week.
+To advance to the next level, riders are expected to be comfortable leading, grooming, and tacking the horse, in addition to being able to maintain their riding position and control the horse at this faster gait.
+The Cowpoke level is the hardest level to pass and many campers are required to repeat the level to continue working on their horsemanship skils.
+This program will run for four-five days per week.

-Prerequisite: Know how to lead, groom, bridle and saddle, and control the horse at a walk.
+Prerequisite: Know how to lead/groom/tack with support and can demonstrate the ability to control the horse at a walk

-Prerequisite: Know how to lead, groom, bridle, saddle, and control the horse at a walk and trot.
+Prerequisite: Know how to lead, groom, bridle, & tack with minimal to no support and can demonstrate proper control of the horse at a walk and jog

-Prerequisite: Know how to groom, bridle, saddle, and control the horse at a walk, trot and canter.
-Previous trail riding experience.
+Prerequisite: Know how to lead/groom/tack and can demonstrate proper control of the horse at all gaits in both the arena and on trail

 Level 5 High Rider: (Ages 12+: By Invitation Only, Session 4 only)